-6.17.1 Containers, brackets, racks, and other similar stowage locations for life-saving equipment shall be marked with symbols in accordance with the relevant IMO recommendations.

-6.17.2 If more than one device is stowed in that location, the number of devices shall also be indicated.
+- 6.17.1 Containers, brackets, racks, and other similar stowage locations for life-saving equipment shall be marked with symbols in accordance with the relevant IMO recommendations indicating the devices stowed in that location for that purpose. - 6.17.2 If more than one device is stowed in that location, the number of devices shall also be indicated.